Alan Strange

 Biographical Information[edit]

-Alan "Inky" Strange was the starting shortstop for the 1934 St. Louis Browns, managed by Rogers Hornsby, who had also been a shortstop for several years.
+Alan "Inky" Strange was the starting shortstop for the St. Louis Browns in 1934.
+The team was managed by Rogers Hornsby, who had also been a shortstop for several years.
 Strange was good enough defensively, but he wasn't much of a hitter.
-After 1934 he managed to play four more years in the bigs, mostly as a backup infielder.
+After 1934 he managed to play four more years in the big leagues, mostly as a backup infielder.

-He attended Northeast High School in Philadelphia.
-He is buried at Calvary Cemetery in Seattle.
+He attended Northeast High School in Philadelphia, PA.
+He is buried at Calvary Cemetery in Seattle, WA.

-On December 14, 1933, Strange was sent from Hollywood of the PCL to the Browns for Jim Levey and Wally Hebert.
+On December 14, 1933, Strange was sent from the Hollywood Stars of the Pacific Coast League to the Browns in return for Jim Levey and Wally Hebert.

 Strange got his nickname "Inky" because he worked as a printer in the off-season.